-Our certified welding instructors bring substantial real world experience to the classroom in a welding lab that is convenient with morning, afternoon, and evening classes to accommodate your busy schedule.
+ECC offers a two-year Associate of Applied Science degree in Welding Fabrication Technology, three basic welding certificates, and one vocational welding certificate.
+Our certified welding instructors bring substantial real-world experience to the classroom in our modern welding lab.
+Morning, afternoon, and evening classes are available to accommodate your busy schedule.

 Planning to Transfer

 Learn more about earning a Bachelor’s degree, earning summer credits for transfer or dual admissions with a university by visiting University Transfer & Partnerships.

 Learn more about our welding programs at ECC!